ashucha/hackgt8/README.md

 - [React](https://reactjs.org/)
 - [NCR's Business Services Platform API](https://developer.ncrcloud.com/)

-## Documentation
+## API Documentation

-### API

 Our API serves as a convenient middleware between the frontend and NCR's Business Services Platform API by taking care of away authentication and simplifying the input format.
+Our restaurant data is stored on the database provided by NCR's API as "site" objects.

 Any time a request body needs to be submitted, it is expected to contain the following attributes:
 - name - The name of the restaurant.